tariqdaouda/FiberedAE/README.md

   * Examples in the form of Jupyter notebooks are available in the the folder: **/demos**.
   * Model hyper-parameters can be found in a human readable format in: **/demos/configuration**.

+## Installation

 This package has only been tested on Ubuntu machines running python 3.7.
 We highly recommend installing the package in a fresh Anaconda environement.

 To create the environement we used: